superb-dev/wallet-fastapi-dynamodb/README.md

 the default partition size is 10 GB at the DynamoDB and the minimal item size is 1kb

 :warning: It is planned to move stale data of transaction log from the hot storage (DynamoDB) to the cold (Data lake) after 8 hours.
+:warning: check that DynamoDB minimal item size is 1kb???

 ```
 20 000 events * 3 600 seconds * 8 hours = 576 GB ≈ 60 partitions
 ```

-:warning: check that DynamoDB minimal item size is 1kb???
+:point_right: Aproximate DynamoDB partitions: **60**

-> Depending on the size and activity level of a table,
-> the actual delete operation of an expired item can vary.
+> Depending on the size and activity level of a table,  the actual delete operation of an expired item can vary.
-> Because TTL is meant to be a background process, the nature of the capacity
-> used to expire and delete items via TTL is variable (but free of charge).
+> Because TTL is meant to be a background process, the nature of the capacity  used to expire and delete items via TTL is variable (but free of charge).
 > TTL typically deletes expired items within 48 hours of expiration.

 In that system is planned to use wallet_id as the partition key, thus each wallet will use the same partitions all over the time, so let's calculate the upper limit of wallet operations, each wallet must not produce more than:

 ```20 000 operations / 60 partitions = 333 operations per seconds for single customer```

+:point_right: Upper limit of single customer operations: **333**

 Obviously, this limit can be increased by more providing more WCU, ex. if we increase WCU from
 20000 to 40000, then limit will be increase corresponded, from 333 to 666 ops,